 The first thing that needs to be done is to decide how many browsers you want to test on and which ones.
-A popular method to determine where the majority of your audience is saturated is to measure traffic with Google Analytics, although keep in mind this only provides a screenshot of your visitors as well as potential visitors.
+A popular method to determine where the majority of your audience is saturated is to measure traffic with Google Analytics, although keep in mind this only provides a sample of your visitors as well as potential visitors.

 Decide on Execution

 After you choose which devices and browsers you’re going to test, you have two main options for execution — building a device lab or testing in the cloud with a tool like CrossBrowserTesting.
 With both options, you have to decide whether to test on an emulator or simulator or on physical devices.

 First and foremost, we recommend real devices because they replicate the actions of the user, while the results received on emulators tend to vary from a true user’s experience.
 However, it’s also important to include emulators and simulators at different stages of testing, as well.